pesto-students/exercises-batch-8/README.md

 **4) Below are 2 snippets of code which achieve the same functionality.
 Which snippet of code is better testable and WHY?**

+Snipper 2 is better as it's functionality is contained in modular functions, which could be tested individually.
+This makes it easier to undestand, maintain and debug code.

   ```js
     // 1
     function valIncrementer(val, disabled) {